JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/celestial/unicorn.md

 ## Traits

-***Charge.*** If the unicorn moves at least 20 feet straight toward a target and then hits it with a horn attack on the same turn, the target takes an extra 9 (`2d8`) piercing damage.
-If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked [prone](rules/conditions.md#prone).
+***Charge.*** If the unicorn moves at least 20 feet straight toward a target and then hits it with a horn attack on the same turn, the target takes an extra `dice: 2d8|avg` (`2d8`) piercing damage.
+If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked [prone](/compendium/rules/conditions.md#prone).

 ***Magic Resistance.*** The unicorn has advantage on saving throws against spells and other magical effects.